George de Roerich: Later life

 After the Manchuria expedition, Roerich spent many years living in India.
 His father Nicholas Roerich died in 1947.
 Due to political unrest in the area, Roerich moved with his mother Helena Roerich from their home in Nagger to Kalimpong where he lived until 1956.
 Helena Roerich died in 1955, and in 1957, Roerich returned to Russia.
 Before his return to his homeland, Roerich participated in several important projects.

 He collaborated with Prince Peter of Greece and Denmark and R. Sanskrtyayana to translate the Buddhist text Pramanavaartikam from Tibetan into Sanskrit.
 Working with Tse-Trung Lopsang Phuntshok he wrote Textbook of Colloquial Tibetan.
 Together with Gendün Chöphel, he translated Blue Annals, the lengthy pioneering work on Tibetan history, published in two volumes by the Asiatic Society in 1949 and 1954.

 After spending almost 30 years in India, Roerich returned in 1957 to Soviet Russia, where he made efforts to revive the Russian School of Oriental Studies.
 As the head of the Indology Department in the Institute of Oriental Studies in Moscow, he resumed editing of Bibliotheca Buddhica.
 This was a series devoted to the publication of Buddhist texts and monographs on the subject, started in 1897 by Prof. S.F.
 Oldenburg.
 In this same series A.I.
 Vostrikov's Tibetan Historical Literature and Dhammapada were translated from Pali.

 His return to Russia and acquisition of Soviet citizenship was courageous as the USSR's opinion of his family was rather distorted.
 Because of his effort, bans were lifted on everything associated with the Roerich family name, and the legacy of research left by the family was preserved.
 The first of his father's exhibitions was organized in Moscow in 1958, then spread to Leningrad, Riga, Kiev, Tbilisi, and other cities.
 He was able to dispel myths about the family's philosophy of Agni Yoga and start a cultural movement using this philosophy to spread Living Ethics in the USSR.

 Roerich died on May 21, 1960, at the age of 58, and his ashes were placed in Moscow at the Novodevichy Cemetery.
-Svetoslav Roerich is the author of the memorial to this outstanding Russian scientist.
+Svetoslav Roerich wrote his memorial.